 - Before you fire your current attorney, you should have another attorney lined up who has agreed to take over your case.
 This will prevent your case from being delayed or even dismissed because important deadlines passed by while you were searching for new representation.

-Step 2: Sign a retainer agreement with your new attorney.
+- Sign a retainer agreement with your new attorney.
 This is a simple form that gives the new lawyer the legal authority to represent you.

 - Your new attorney will then prepare a form called a “Consent to Change Attorney."
 This form tells the court, your present attorney and all the other parties involved that you have switched attorneys.

 - Your new attorney will also prepare a “stop work" letter to send to your previous attorney.
 This directs that attorney to stop working on your case and to forward the case file to your new attorney.

 If you feel that you have the wrong attorney for you and your case or if you are dissatisfied with your current attorney for any reason, you should consider switching attorneys.

 Still Have Questions?
 Reach Out Today.

 We Have Recovered Over $2 Billion for Our Clients.
 The attorneys at Jaroslawicz & Jaros have obtained verdicts and settlements of over $1 Million for hundreds of our individual clients.
 With more than 300 years of combined experience in legal guidance and representation our New York City personal injury attorneys can represent you to obtain the maximum compensation for your injuries.
 Our skilled legal team has earned multiple awards and recognitions, including:

 - Selected for inclusion in the New York Super Lawyers list

 - The National Trial Lawyers: Top 100 Trial Lawyers

 - Top Attorneys in the New York metro area